My friend and student, Dayavati, died of triple negative, metastasized breast cancer. At least that’s what the Western docs said.

 But I do know that we all would benefit from sticking together through all the times of our lives.
 When we are hurting, or sick, especially.

-We all need to take this teaching to heart.
 Understanding that we are always dependent, we can perhaps find the courage to ask for help and solace when we are feeling that dependency more acutely.

 Then there is the other side of the equation.

 During several periods in my own life when I was having a hard time, I noticed that some people pulled away from me.

 The reaction of some people to the spectacle of a person manifesting weakness and dependency is to retreat further into the fortress of their separateness and try to reinforce their self-concept of being strong and independent.

 Disparaging, criticizing or isolating the “weak” person often comes with the territorialism.